platformer/typst-algorithms/algo.typ

-// counter to track the number of algo and code elements
+// counter to track the number of algo elements
 // used as an id when accessing:
 //   _algo-comment-lists
-//   _algo-page-break-lines
 #let _algo-id-ckey = "_algo-id"

 // counter to track the current indent level in an algo element